General COVID-19 Information

 Internet Explorer Alert: It would appear that you are running Internet Explorer, which is an unsecure, outdated browser.
 Please download a modern browser to ensure a pleasant, secure and functional browsing experience.

 Slippery Rock University is in regular communication with county and state health and emergency officials to monitor the on-going situation.
 Additional information will be shared as it becomes available.
-At this time, there are no confirmed cases of coronavirus at Slippery Rock University.
-However, it is prudent to recognize that as the outbreak is still evolving, the risk of possible infection is great.
+It is prudent to recognize that as the outbreak is still evolving, the risk of possible infection is great.

 What is novel coronavirus?